evrimulgen/PythonScripts/README.md

 12/21/2015

    *Weather: User can either give a city or zip code and receive weather conditions and temperature for that location.
 I hope to expand the functionality of this program greatly.

+12/29/2015

+    *Imgur Downloader: User provides subreddits that they want images downloaded from.
+If a post does not meet a minimum score, it will be ignored